sftcd/openssl/esnistuff/nginx.md

 ## TODO/Improvements...

+- Figure out how to get nginx to use openssl as a shared object.
 - Deploy on defo.ie, probably not on 443 at first, 'till we've tested some.
 - Add a way for CGI programs to access ESNI status, as we did for lighttpd.
 - It'd be better if the ``ssl_esnikeydir`` were a "global" setting probably (like